hatimhtm/Alphabetic_Organizer/README.md

-This program will help you to organize a bunch of words by putting them in alphabetical order.
-The program will ask you first to enter the number of words you want to organize then it'll give you the ability to enter your words.
-After that you'll get your final result.
+This tool will assist you in organizing a large number of words alphabetically.
+The application will prompt you to input the number of words you want to arrange before allowing you to insert your own.
+After that, you will get the final outcome.
 :)